About Iowa College Aid

 We help make college possible for all Iowans by...

-- Providing Iowans with the tools and information to plan, prepare and complete education after high school.
+- Providing Iowans with tools and information to plan, prepare and complete education after high school

 We provide programs and resources to help Iowans succeed by...

-- Awarding approximately 27,000 state-funded financial aid awards to students from all 99 Iowa counties.
+- Making more than 25,000 financial aid awards each year to students from all 99 Iowa counties

-- Engaging schools and communities to develop a college-going culture and increase college access.
+- Engaging schools and communities to increase college access

 We help Iowans advance and succeed, which helps Iowa grow.